 What is the treatment for lung cancer?

 Treatment for lung cancer primarily involves surgical removal of the cancer, chemotherapy, or radiation therapy, as well as combinations of these treatments.
 Targeted therapies and immunotherapy are becoming more common, as well.
-The decision about which treatments will be appropriate for a given individual must take into account the location and extent of the tumor as well as the overall health status of the patient.
+The decision about which treatments will be appropriate for a given individual must take into account the location and extent of the tumor, as well as the overall health status of the patient.

 As with other cancers, therapy may be prescribed that is intended to be curative (removal or eradication of a cancer) or palliative (measures that are unable to cure a cancer but can reduce pain and suffering).
 More than one type of therapy may be prescribed.
 In such cases, the therapy that is added to enhance the effects of the primary therapy is referred to as adjuvant therapy.
 An example of adjuvant therapy is chemotherapy or radiotherapy administered after surgical removal of a tumor in an attempt to kill any tumor cells that remain following surgery.

 Surgery: Surgical removal of the tumor is generally performed for limited-stage (stage I or sometimes stage II) NSCLC and is the treatment of choice for cancer that has not spread beyond the lung.
 About 10%-35% of lung cancers can be removed surgically, but removal does not always result in a cure, since the tumors may already have spread and can recur at a later time.
 Among people who have an isolated, slow-growing lung cancer removed, 25%-40% are still alive five years after diagnosis.
 It is important to note that although a tumor may be anatomically suitable for resection, surgery may not be possible if the person has other serious conditions (such as severe heart or lung disease) that would limit their ability to survive an operation.
 Surgery is less often performed with SCLC than with NSCLC because these tumors are less likely to be localized to one area that can be removed.